joanacruz94/CC/README.md

 # Files transfer application

-Transfer files reliable application using UDP, implemented with our own protocol JOE (based on TCP)
+ Reliable transfer files application using UDP, implemented with our own protocol JOE (based on TCP)